 What is LUPC doing?

-LUPC has used the various methodologies to calculate and report on its own carbon emissions, with the aim of reducing the emissions produced and offsetting what cannot be reduced to achieve net zero emissions.
-Details of LUPC’s current Environmental policy and progress towards net zero this can be found here , with a brief commentary on the methods used and patterns which are foreseen, including where the greatest reductions can be made and where calculations may not reflect the unique situation.
+LUPC has used the various methodologies to calculate and report on its own carbon emissions, with the aim of reducing the emissions produced and offsetting what cannot be reduced.
+Details of LUPC’s current Environmental policy and progress can be found in our annual carbon emissions reduction report, with a brief commentary on the methods used and patterns which are foreseen, including where the greatest reductions can be made and where calculations may not reflect the unique situation.

 Framework for Carbon Offsetting and Validation Services